catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ---

+Easy to use interface

+to add many different settings to a single block

+---

+User still only has a access to carefully selected on-brand options

+---

 Avoids nesting chaos

 ---

 less clicks inside page editor

----

-User still only has a access to carefully selected on-brand options

 ---